WYCodeBook/WYCodeBook.github.io/_posts/2018-08-16-communicating-using-markdown.markdown

   - Above your new content, click Preview changes.

   - At the bottom of the page, type a short, meaningful commit message that describes the change you made to the file.

   - Click Commit changes.

 ## Step 4: Merge your headers

+Let's merge this pull request and move on with the course.

+#### Activity: Merge the Pull Request

+  - Click Merge pull request below.